FonzTech/DigitalSigner/README.md

 Other developers can request modifications to make this library work with their cards.

 ### Known Bugs
-On Windows, if you disconnect, then reconnect the hardware, calling "signData" method will give you an exception.
+On Windows, using Bit4Id smart cards, if you disconnect, then reconnect the hardware, calling `signData` method will give you an exception.
 This does not happen on Linux, nor MacOS.

 ### Required Dependencies
 This library depends on BouncyCastle.
 It requires both Provider and S/MIME API provided by the 1.6 version, specifically.
 Other versions will not work correctly, because some functions have been deprecated.